-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Finally, the function returns the

-response, whether it’s a match from the router, or a 404, back to the
+response, whether it is a match from the router, or a

 fetch event.
-The result will be either a handled API route, or a plain HTTP response.
+The result will either be a handled API route, or a plain HTTP response.

 This request/response pattern makes it really straightforward to understand how requests are routed in your Workers application.
-You’re almost done with this file: to complete it, you need to actually define the corresponding function handlers for your routes.
-In this tutorial, you’ll define those handlers in
+You are almost done with this file.
+To complete it, you need to define the corresponding function handlers for your routes.
+In this tutorial, you will define those handlers in

 src/handlers: